-Growth and development history and theory; life span development (newborn, infant, toddler, preschool child, school-age child, adolescent; nursing care of the hospitalized child, for the acute, chronic and terminally ill child; health problems related to body systems are addressed in this course.
+Growth and development history and theory; life span development (newborn, infant, toddler, preschool child, schoolage child, adolescent; nursing care of the hospitalized child, for the acute, chronic and terminally ill child; health problems related to body systems are addressed in this course.
 Prerequisites: NSG200 courses and competencies.
-Lecture Hours: 35.0 Lab Hours: 10.0
+Out-of-class activities will be assigned and assessed as part of this module.
+Lecture Hours: 35 Lab Hours: 10

-NSG305b - Management And Supervision
+NSG305b - Management and Supervision

 Communication; legal-ethical issues in the workplace; preparation for licensure; career opportunities; professional nursing organizations; team leading and supervision are included in this course.
+Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisites: NSG200 courses and competencies.
-Lecture Hours: 30.0 Lab Hours: 10.0
+Lecture Hours: 30 Lab Hours: 10